Welcome to school and welcome to our first grade words list containing selected words for spelling bee preparation [year].

 Dear students and teachers

+Welcome to Spelling Bee Ninja!
+An online interactive platform where you get to explore your passion for spelling.
+Whether you are enthusiastic about spelling bee contests or just want to enrich your vocabulary, Spelling Bee Ninja has got you covered.
 We, at Spelling Bee Ninja, are here to guide you through this wonderful journey and to give you all the support you need to master the mystic art of spelling and to become the ninja when it comes to spelling out words.

 To get you going, we have at our disposal spelling word sheets which are divided according to your level of study.
 For starters.
 We have our 1st grade spelling words.

 This first grade spelling word list is composed of words that are frequently used in spelling bees organized for first graders.

 It is an all-purpose spelling bee word list for 1st grade students containing both long vowel words, as well as short vowel words.

 You will also find first grade sight words in this spelling list.
 If you are looking for easier words, have a look to our list for kindergartener here.